mxstn/mxstn.github.io/_posts/2025-07-05-diffusion_models.md

 date: 2025-07-05
 ---

-Diffusion models seem to be the todays standard for photo and video generation.
-The idea is a simple sampling idea: given some training data, which represent samples from a latent probability distribution, we would like to draw new samples according to the underlying law.
+Diffusion models seem to be the status quo for photo and video generation.
+I find diffusion models interesting, since they combine dynamics, probability and sampling.
+The idea is a simple sampling idea: we would like to draw new samples according to the underlying law of some training data.
 However, sampling directly from this unknown law is undoable.
-Instead, the idea is to generate samples from a known distribution, like a normal distribution (or even a Dirac), and suitably transform these samples to somehow obey the latent data distribution.
-The simple viewpoint adopted in [the paper of Song et al](https://arxiv.org/abs/2011.13456) is that putting data into an Ornstein-Uhlenbeck process converges to a normal distribution.
+Instead, the idea is to generate samples from a known distribution, like a normal distribution (or even a Dirac), and suitably transform these samples to get the desired samples.

+The viewpoint adopted in [the paper of Song et al](https://arxiv.org/abs/2011.13456) is that putting data into an Ornstein-Uhlenbeck process converges to a normal distribution.
 This evolution can be reversed by another SDE, which needs the time-series of the densities of the OU process.
 A deep neural net is learned to represent this gradient of the logarithm of the time-series of the densities (aka "score function") in order to do this reversion computationally: transform samples of a normal distribution to samples of the training data distribution.

 Essentially, it turns out that this viewpoint is in some sense a special case of a more general viewpoint.
 Namely, designing a suitable deterministic flow or stochastic flow that connects two probability distributions - deterministic in the sense of transport equation (Liouville equation) or stochastic in the sense of a suitable SDE.
 Such viewpoint is given in [the paper of Albergo et al](https://www.jmlr.org/papers/v26/23-1605.html), which I will follow below.